Flamingo (Brandon Flowers album)

-Flamingo is the debut solo studio album by American singer-songwriter Brandon Flowers, co-founder of rock group The Killers.
+Flamingo is the debut solo studio album by American singer-songwriter Brandon Flowers, lead singer of rock band The Killers.
 It was released on September 3, 2010, by Island Records.
 It was recorded at Battle Born Studios in Winchester, Nevada, and Henson Recording Studios in Hollywood, California.
 The album debuted at number one on the UK Albums Chart.

 Background

 After a mysterious countdown on The Killers' official website, Flowers confirmed on April 29, 2010, that he would be releasing a solo album titled Flamingo.
 The album is named after Flamingo Road in Flowers' hometown of Las Vegas, where many pivotal events in his life occurred: Sam's Town Casino is on Flamingo, his first job was at a golf course on that road, and he met his wife in a thrift store on the road as well.
 (Although there is also a Flamingo Casino, Flowers has stated that it was not the inspiration for the title).

 Many songs on the album include references to Las Vegas.
 The track "Welcome to Fabulous Las Vegas" references Las Vegas Boulevard; "Was It Something I Said?" references Tropicana Avenue and a job at the Golden Nugget Las Vegas located on the Fremont Street Experience.
 "Magdalena" references a 60-mile pilgrimage from Nogales to Magdalena in Sonora, Mexico.